humanwhocodes/env/README.md

 // read a variable and use a default if empty const username = env.get("USERNAME", "humanwhocodes");

+// determine if a variable exists const username = env.has("USERNAME");

 // read the first found variable and use a default is empty const username = env.first(["USERNAME", "USERNAME2"], "humanwhocodes");

-// read a variable and throw an error if it doesn't exist const username = env.require("USERNAME");
+// read a variable and throw an error if it doesn't exist
+// or is an empty string
+const username = env.require("USERNAME");
 ```